-Houses are issued with a 240 litre blue lidded wheelie bin for recycling, with the majority of flats with 1100 litre communal red or blue lidded recycling wheelie bins.
+Houses use a 240 litre blue lidded wheelie bin for recycling, with the majority of flats with 1100 litre communal red or blue lidded recycling wheelie bins.
+We also issue hessian sacks to individual flats to help residents transport their recyclables to the communal recycling bin.